• +1-800-513-5423

-Treatment for benzodiazepine addiction can become a necessity when someone finds that they are experiencing physical dependency which can result in having to take more of the same medication for the same desired effect.
-This will then result in the individual starting to run out of their medications before the prescription renewal date is up.
+opioid interactions are very dangerous and can become life-threatening.
+Treatment for benzodiazepine addiction can become a necessity when someone finds that they are experiencing physical dependency.
+This can result in having to take more of the same medication for the same desired effect.
+Which will then result in the individual starting to run out of their medications before the prescription renewal date is up.
 When you realize that the medications may be causing a problem this is the best time to seek help before the dependency gets worse.

 Is a medical detox needed for benzodiazepine addiction?

-Once a person has completed a detox program for benzodiazepine addiction, the next step is to decide if you should enter into an inpatient drug rehab center or go to an outpatient therapy program.
-There is no correct answer here, and this decision is solely based on the patient’s past history, triggers, support system, responsibilities, and motivations.
+Once you have completed a detox program for benzodiazepine addiction, the next step is to decide if you should enter an inpatient drug rehab center or go to an outpatient therapy program.
+There is no correct answer here, and this decision is solely based on the patient’s history, triggers, support system, responsibilities, and motivations.
 All of these variables can come into play once the decision is made to stop abusing any substance.
 With that being said, there are specific pros and cons to both types of treatment depending on your unique circumstances.

-Outpatient drug rehabs are often used for primary care for those that have the drive and will to stop using the substance without entering into a residential drug rehab center.
-Outpatient therapy programs do work better for those with mild to moderate addictions that can change their habits without needing a change in environment.
+Outpatient drug rehabs are often used for primary care for those who have the drive and will to stop using the substance without entering a residential drug rehab center.
+Outpatient therapy programs do work better for those with mild to moderate addictions who can change their habits without needing a change in environment.

-Partial hospitalization treatment centers offer some freedoms with supervision while going through intensive outpatient therapy.
-These hybrid programs are for people that need to change their environment but do not want to enter into a program that houses 50 people or more.
-These IOP treatment programs give the patient the ability to shop for their own food, cook meals, and live a relatively normal life while undergoing treatment for addiction.
+Partial hospitalization treatment centers offer some freedom with supervision while going through intensive outpatient therapy.
+These hybrid programs are for people who need to change their environment but do not want to enter into a program that houses 50 people or more.
+These IOP treatment programs give the patient the ability to shop for their food, cook meals, and live a relatively normal life while undergoing addiction treatment.

 How to tell if your loved one is abusing their Anxiety medications

-The most apparent sign should be that your loved one has been using all of their medications before the prescription has run out every month.
+Benzodiazepines are used to treat a variety of conditions and are a class of drugs specifically designed to depress the central nervous system.
+These drugs are commonly prescribed for some of the following conditions; alcohol withdrawal, sleep disorders, insomnia, anxiety, panic disorder, seizures, skeletal muscle spasms, and general anesthesia.
+The most apparent sign could be that your loved one has been using all of their medications before the prescription has run out every month.
 For more severe abusers of benzodiazepines, there may be more than one prescription from different prescribing doctors issued for the same month.
 If your loved one has been taken to the emergency room for a medication-related emergency more than once for the same medication they may have a problem.

 Below we have listed some of the short-term effects that can be monitored so you can have a good idea of what to look for when you are worried about a loved one abusing their medications.